federicolavatori/jekyll-personal-website/overview.md

 ---
-title: "About me"
+title: "About"
 layout: collection
 permalink: /
 show_excerpts: false
 entries_layout: list
 ---
-Hi there! 👋
+👋 Hi there!

-My name  is Federico and I am currently working as a data scientist and data engineer at [Hype](https://www.hype.it/) with a particular focus on product innovation

-A keen interest in product management, ownership and strategy has recently pervaded me and I guess it's here to stay.
+I'm Federico, a versatile professional who's been diving into different roles from business to data analysis.

-Hit me up for collabs, job opportunities or if you just want to have a follow-up discussion on posts and frameworks I discussed here
+Hit me up for collabs, job opportunities, or follow-up discussions on posts and frameworks explored here!